emmonmoses/Angular-Website/README.md

 Start the server using command -  `ng serve` or `npm start`.

-## Steps to setup Angular project
+## Steps to setup this project

-1. Create an Angular CLI project
+1. Open the downloaded Angular project
 2. Install below mentioned packages

     i. npm install --save bootstrap@4.0.0-beta